waterhy/cordex-netcdf-analysis/README.md

 - Metadata display
 - CSV export of extracted time series

+---

 ## Methods

-Nearest Neighbor:
-Selects the grid cell minimizing squared Euclidean distance.
+- **Nearest Neighbor**: selects the grid cell minimizing squared Euclidean distance.

-Inverse Distance Weighting (IDW):
-Uses the four closest grid cells weighted by inverse squared distance (power = 2).
+- **Inverse Distance Weighting (IDW)**: uses the four closest grid cells weighted by inverse squared distance (power = 2).
 Distances are computed in geographic coordinate space.

+---

 ## Intended Use

 Designed for CORDEX regional climate simulations on rotated grids.

+---

-## Author
+## Citation

-Aikaterini Lyra
-Laboratory of Hydrology and Aquatic Systems Analysis, Department of Civil Engineering, School of Engineering, University of Thessaly, 38334 Volos, Greece
-klyra@uth.gr
+If you use this app, please cite it as:

+Lyra, A. (2026). *CORDEX NetCDF Time-Series Analysis*.
+Zenodo. [https://doi.org/10.5281/zenodo.18684890](https://doi.org/10.5281/zenodo.18684890)